 |2.
-Mandatory continuous professional development for plumbers||Support||DELWP is developing a continuing professional development (CPD) scheme for registered builders and licensed and registered plumbers to be introduced through new regulations by 2021, following a RIS and formal consultation in 2020.||In progress|
+Mandatory continuous professional development for plumbers||Support||DELWP is developing a continuing professional development (CPD) scheme for registered and licensed plumbers (including gasfitters) to assist them in keeping up to date with latest developments in technology relating to their profession.
+The scheme is expected to be introduced through new regulations in 2022.||In progress|

 |3.
 Climate Technologies to publish articles warning of the importance of servicing||Support||Climate Technologies to publish advertisements in The Herald Sun and The Age on 2 October 2018.||Complete|

 |4.
 Energy Safe Victoria (ESV) to publish an article in their quarterly newsletter on CO spillage testing||Support||ESV published articles about the importance of carbon monoxide spillage testing and guidance material on equipment in the Energy Safe Magazine Winter 2018 edition and in each of its quarterly newsletters since the release of the Coroner’s report.||Complete|